 MHC class II proteins are an important component of the immune system.
 Each complex is composed of one α and one β chain.
 The complex displays foreign peptides, such as those from invading bacteria and viruses, at the surface of specialized immune cells – a process called antigen presentation.
 The foreign molecules are then recognized by other cells that develop an immune response against the infectious agent.

-Notably, Karakus et al. observed that MHC class II proteins from humans, mice, pigs and chickens all functioned as receptors for the bat virus hemagglutinin protein when they were expressed in human cells.
+Notably, Karakus et al. observed that MHC class II proteins from humans, mice, pigs and chickens all functioned as receptors for the bat virus hemagglutinin protein when they were artifically expressed in human cells.
 This finding shows that receptor differences are unlikely to pose a barrier against infection by bat influenza viruses between species.
 Moreover, it suggests that farm animals might be a possible route by which the newly identified influenza virus could pass from bats, with which people have infrequent contact, into the human population.
 This route is reminiscent of that taken by avian influenza viruses when they give rise to human pandemics.

 The ability of the bat influenza virus to use MHC class II from such a broad range of species is perhaps at first surprising.
 However, chicken MHC class II α chains do share similarity with one type of mammalian α chains6, and such similarities might give us clues as to which domains of the receptor are directly involved in its interactions with the virus hemagglutinin protein.

 The identity of this viral receptor raises several intriguing questions.
 Does receptor choice confer an evolutionary advantage?
 Hijacking MHC class II as a receptor might allow the virus to evade immune surveillance in infected bats.
 Indeed, MHC class II is the means by which the Epstein-Barr virus infects human B cells, and binding of the virus to the receptor is known to impair the immune system’s ability to respond7.
-Many viruses downregulate [Au: If “tone down” is not acceptable, please replace with another common expression.
+Many viruses interfere with[Au: If “tone down” is not acceptable, please replace with another common expression.
 Downregulate is a little ‘jargon-y’.] expression of or destroy their receptors to enable onwards spread.
 Other influenza viruses use another spike protein, called neuraminidase, to remove sialic acid receptors from infected cells.
 The function of the bat influenza neuraminidase [Au: Readers won’t know what ‘N protein’ means, so I reverted to neuraminidase.
-If this is not correct, please clarify.] protein is still unclear.
+If this is not correct, please clarify ok] protein is still unclear.

-Receptor use often determines which cells and tissues a virus can attack.
-MHC class II is usually thought of as a typical protein complex of immune cells [Au: Ok?
+Receptor use often determines which cells and tissues a virus caninfect.
+MHC class II is usually thought of as a protein complex found on immune cells [Au: Ok?
 Is this what you mean?].
 However, Karakus et al. show that bat influenza viruses infect mice through MHC class II expressed on epithelial cells lining their upper airways.
 Whether epithelial cells are the target for infection in the natural host is difficult to establish, but an important question to address.
 Infection of particular tissues in bats might affect the likelihood of animal-to-human transmission.
 Interestingly, viruses that spread readily between different bat species are more likely to also spread to humans [Au: Ok?
-Many readers will not know what zoonotic means.]8.
+Ok Many readers will not know what zoonotic means.]8.
 Virus excretion in saliva, urine or faeces might make transmission to humans easier than an airborne route.
-Of note, the expression levels of MHC class II in the respiratory epithelium are ordinarily low, but they increase under certain circumstances, such as coinfection with influenza viruses and other viruses9.
-This could affect the susceptibility of people or animals exposed to infected bats.
+Of note, the expression levels of MHC class II in the respiratory epithelium are ordinarily low, but they increase under certain circumstances, such as during viral infections9.
+Infectionwith other virusescould affect the susceptibility of people or animals exposed to infected bats.